 - 11.3.5.1 Responsibility The Lead Auditor is responsible for creating the audit report. - 11.3.5.2 Objective Evidence The Lead Auditor should attach any appropriate objective evidence that he/she deems necessary to explain the findings. - 11.3.5.3 Follow-up Audit The Lead Auditor may require that a follow-up audit be completed to ensure issues are addressed.
-The need for a follow-up audit shall be based upon one or more of the following: - 11.3.5.3.1 The discovery of one or more major findings (such as the organization assessment has not been completed). - 11.3.5.3.2 The discovery of multiple minor findings indicating to the auditors that the program is not in a state of control. - 11.3.5.3.3 The discovery of a reportable non-compliance. - 11.3.5.4 Timing and Distribution The final audit report should be distributed to the following persons within 30 calendar days of completing the audit. - Vice Chancellor for Research and Graduate Education - Associate Vice Chancellor for Research Policy - ExCO
+The need for a follow-up audit shall be based upon one or more of the following: - 11.3.5.3.1 The discovery of one or more major findings (such as the organization assessment has not been completed). - 11.3.5.3.2 The discovery of multiple minor findings indicating to the auditors that the program is not in a state of control. - 11.3.5.3.3 The discovery of a reportable non-compliance. - 11.3.5.4 Timing and Distribution The final audit report should be distributed to the following persons within 30 calendar days of completing the audit. - Vice Chancellor for Research and Graduate Education - Associate Vice Chancellor for Physical Sciences - Senior Legal Counsel in the Office of Legal Affairs - ExCO